 Again, if that reference is dating me, I don’t care.
 You’re missing out on that Jennifer Jason Leigh perfection, okay?

-Goldin really put a lot of emphasis on how a trial plays out, how a jury views things, how public opinion can run rampant and be so ignorant and callous.
-There is great care taken to portray a rape victim’s trauma and mental state; how a trial, public opinion and being known as “the victim,” can affect a person’s mental health and recovery.
-A trigger warning is fair for this novel if you have experiences with sexual assault and rape.
+Goldin really put a lot of emphasis on how a trial plays out, how a jury views things, how public opinion runs rampant in ignorance and callousness.
+There is great care taken to portray a rape victim’s trauma; how a trial, public opinion and being known as “the victim,” can affect a person’s mental health and recovery.
+A trigger warning if you have experiences with sexual assault and rape.

 The duelling mysteries between Hannah’s sister’s cold case murder and the rape trial are captivating and keep the novel going at a constant, addictive pace.
-The themes of the novel are important, socially current and explored deftly, lending the fast-pace an emotionally heavy vibe that may move you emotionally.
+The themes of the novel are important, socially current and explored deftly, lending the fast-pace an emotionally heavy vibe that may move you.